graphprotocol/graph-node/README.md

 The Graph is dual-licensed under the [MIT license](LICENSE-MIT) and the [Apache License, Version 2.0](LICENSE-APACHE).

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either expressed or implied.
 See the License for the specific language governing permissions and limitations under the License.